berachele/labs-curriculum/Labs Curriculum/Sprint 1 - Planning a Project/Sprint Challenge 1.md

 ### Questions you need to answer

 1. Describe your **process** of breaking a release into user stories.
+    As our team met for ideas with the second release of our app, we kept in mind the feedback that we had been given by our client, UX/UI designer, and peers.
+One piece of advice we were given was to look at similar apps to see their design and implement it on our own.
+From that feedback, we were able to update our Trello board on what more features we could add as user stories.
+“As a user, the main landing page incorporates the simple design by having the search bar be part of the main content.”
+“As a user, when I do an advanced search, another page will show with the filters on the top and the results of cities and main metrics as a list below.”

 2. Choose a user story.
 Describe your **reasoning** as you broke down that particular user story into individual tasks.
 3. How long do you think the above user story will take to complete?
 Explain your reasoning.